Pan (god): "The great god Pan is dead"

-In modern times, G. K. Chesterton has repeated and amplified the significance of the "death" of Pan, suggesting that with the "death" of Pan came the advent of theology.
-To this effect, Chesterton claimed, "It is said truly in a sense that Pan died because Christ was born.
+The twentieth-century Catholic apologist and writer G. K. Chesterton repeated the story of the death of Pan, amplifying its significance, arguing that with the "death" of Pan came the advent of Christianity.
+To this effect, Chesterton wrote, "It is said truly in a sense that Pan died because Christ was born.
 It is almost as true in another sense that men knew that Christ was born because Pan was already dead.
 A void was made by the vanishing world of the whole mythology of mankind, which would have asphyxiated like a vacuum if it had not been filled with theology."

 In more modern times, some have suggested a possible naturalistic explanation for the myth.
 For example, Robert Graves (The Greek Myths) reported a suggestion that had been made by Salomon Reinach and expanded by James S. Van Teslaar that the sailors actually heard the excited shouts of the worshipers of Tammuz, Θαμούς πανμέγας τέθνηκε (Thamoús panmégas téthnēke, "All-great Tammuz is dead!"), and misinterpreted them as a message directed to an Egyptian sailor named 'Thamus': "Great Pan is Dead!"
 Van Teslaar explains, "[i]n its true form the phrase would have probably carried no meaning to those on board who must have been unfamiliar with the worship of Tammuz which was a transplanted, and for those parts, therefore, an exotic custom."
 Certainly, when Pausanias toured Greece about a century after Plutarch, he found Pan's shrines, sacred caves and sacred mountains still very much frequented.
 However, a naturalistic explanation might not be needed.
 For example, William Hansen has shown that the story is quite similar to a class of widely known tales known as Fairies Send a Message.

 The cry "The Great Pan is dead" has appealed to poets, such as John Milton, in his ecstatic celebration of Christian peace, On the Morning of Christ's Nativity line 89, Elizabeth Barrett Browning, and Louisa May Alcott.